-Get to know Ray Kurzweil, the prophet of the digital era
+Who is Ray Kurzweil?
+Get to know the prophet of the digital era

 will be possible very soon according to Kurzweil

 The times when prophets led entire nations through divine predictions have changed.
 Today, the new prophets guide us not by divine inspiration but through technology.
 A clear example of a modern prophet is Ray Kurzweil, the man who´s predictions have an incredible 86% accuracy rate.
-Get to know what the future will look like according to this technological guru!
+Get to know who is Ray Kurzweil and how he looks at the future!

 Who is Ray Kurzweil?